resume-unilu/miller/client/src/pages/people.md

 ::: profile-committee
 ![profile/](/static/images/people/susanna-cafaro.jpg 'Susanna Cafaro')
 ### Susanna Cafaro

-> Associate Professor
+> Associate Professor in European Union Law

+> University of Salento

 :::
-> Associate Professor in European Union Law, University of Salento

 [unisalento.it](https://www.giurisprudenza.unisalento.it/scheda_docente/-/people/susanna.cafaro) — Susanna Cafaro was awarded a PhD in European Community Law at the University of Bologna in 1998.
 She went on to work as a researcher at this university before being appointed as an Associate Professor in EU Law at the University of Salento (Lecce, Italy) in 2005.
 She is a founder member of the ‘Group of Lecce for fair global governance’ think tank.
 Her areas of expertise are European Union law, Economic and Monetary Union, the EU’s external relations and international financial institutions.